rbatllet/private-blockchain/docs/reference/API_GUIDE.md

 public Block getLastBlockWithLock() {
     // Returns the last block with a pessimistic lock to prevent concurrent modifications
-    // Used in high-concurrency scenarios where consistency is critical }
+    // Used in high-concurrency scenarios where consistency is critical
+    // ⚠️ Note: For internal transaction-aware use, prefer getLastBlock(EntityManager em) }

 // Get the last block with forced refresh to see latest committed data